What training reveals about neural network complexity: Relating training behavior to NN complexity close to the training data

 \subsection{Bounding the length of the SGD trajectory}

-Theorem~\ref{theorem:trajectory} formalizes a simple observation: the gradient of a neural network w.r.t. to its input is intimately linked to that w.r.t. to the bias of the 1st layer.
-This implies that, by observing how fast the bias of the network is updated, we can deduce what is the average Lipschitz constant of the learned function on the linear regions of the input space encountered during training.
+Theorem~\ref{theorem:trajectory} formalizes a simple observation: the gradient of a neural network with respect to its input is intimately linked to that with respect to the bias of the first layer.
+This implies that, by observing how fast the bias of the network is updated, we can deduce what is the Lipschitz constant of the learned function on the linear regions of the input space encountered during training.

 \begin{theorem}[Trajectory length] Let $f^{(t)}$ be a $d$-layer NN being trained by SGD.
-Further, define
+Further, denote by